kubernetes-sigs/cluster-api/docs/book/src/clusterctl/configuration.md

 If no value is specified, or the format is invalid, the default value of 10 minutes will be used.

-Please note that the configuration above will be considered also when doing `clusterctl upgrade plan` or `clusterctl upgrade plan`.
+Please note that the configuration above will be considered also when doing `clusterctl upgrade plan` or `clusterctl upgrade apply`.

 ## Migrating to user-managed cert-manager